-Galactose-alpha-1,3-galactose (alpha-gal) is a carbohydrate that is found in the cells of many animals that humans eat.
-It’s contained in the cells of mammals as well as some poultry.
+Galactose-alpha-1,3-galactose (alpha-gal) is a carbohydrate found in the cells of many mammals that humans eat, such as cows, sheep, and pigs.
+Poultry that has been injected with natural flavoring containing beef or other mammal cells may also have alpha-gal.
 As a result of autoimmune responses, some people become allergic to alpha-gal.

 People with this allergy may experience mild discomfort after eating meat, or they may have a dangerous reaction that leaves them unable to breathe.
-The spectrum of reactions to alpha-gal varies, but most of instances of this allergy are triggered by tick bites.
+The spectrum of reactions to alpha-gal varies.
+Most instances of this allergy are triggered by tick bites.

 Causes and risk factors